laurirasanen/good-words/README.md

 # Contributing

 Missing a language?
 Found a word that isn't good?
 Pull requests and GitHub issues are always welcome.
+Please ensure you keep the lists sorted, alphabetically or in whatever order is considered standard for the given language.